anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 In the general case, we mostly need to answer the question for additional SvcParamKeys. {{-svcb}}
 defines the keys “mandatory”, “alpn”, “no-default-alpn”, “port”, “ipv4hint”, and “ipv6hint” were defined.
-Additionally, {{-svcb-for-dns}} defines “dohpath” which carries the URI template for the DNS recource at the DoH server in relative form.
+Additionally, {{-svcb-for-dns}} defines “dohpath” which carries the URI template for the DNS resource at the DoH server in relative form.

 For DoC, the DNS resource needs to be identified as, so a corresponding “docpath” key should be provided that provides either a relative URI or CRI {{-cri}}.
 Since the URI-Path option in CoAP may